 Wicked Witch: this figure came with a 2-piece broom and there are no known variants.
 This is the hardest of the Oz figures to find loose in a mint condition but it is by no means the most expensive.

-Wizard: this was the only figure that was only produced in the yellow brick road packaging as it was a later addition to the set, however he was produced on both a Type 1 "fat" body and a Type 2 long-torso "fat" body.
+Wizard: this was the only one of the Mego Wizard of oz Action Figures that was only produced in the yellow brick road packaging as it was a later addition to the set, however he was produced on both a Type 1 "fat" body and a Type 2 long-torso "fat" body.
 As with the Scarecrow be careful with his shoes as they are a very loose fit.
 Also despite this figure being the most common to find loose it is by far the rarest to find MIB, which I suppose is quite logical if most of them were opened up, bearing in mind these were released well before collecting figures became popular and mainstream.

 Mayor: Out of the Munchkins this is the more common figure mainly due to its presence in the Munchkinland set.